Fall 2025 Project 08: Outdoor Playset with Support Swing

 This design addresses the want for the child to be able to be more involved with her sibling on the playground, give her more independent mobility, and provide interactive sensory games.
 The overall design is a zip-line using an existing carriage and existing harness .
 Along the zip-line on a lower wall will be sensory games while the side view wall will have a water wall activity and sound wall activity.
 The materials for these will be second-hand and easily affordable.
 Attached also to the zip-line will be an adjustable umbrella to protect from heat sensitivity.

 Our selected design combines three elements to create a playground where collaborative play is enabled by supporting the child.
 Our selected design includes a new swing-seat which attaches an existing, supportive seat the family had to a solid backing.
-It also includes what we refer to as the game wall.
+It also includes what we refer to as the activity wall.
 This features your typical playground games such as tic tac toe as well as sensory games and areas for the child.
 And finally, our design includes a zipline which will support the child by attaching to an existing harness the family uses to allow her to stand.
 This harness will clip onto our zipline and allow her to remain upright while playing with the activity wall.

 Specific details for each item: